ADVERTISEMENT

 6. Medical Technologist

-An MT performs a variety of duties in a health care-facility setting.
+An MT performs a variety of duties in a healthcare facility setting.
 He or she has been trained to perform blood work, examine tissue samples, and properly store samples.
 Most states require a four-year degree program before licensing and recognition as a medical technologist is given.

 7. Registered Medical Assistant